aadilmallick/my-notes-docusaurus/docs/ai-engineering/01-Anthropic-slop-mastery.md

 2. How you want the AI to approach the task
 3. How exactly you want the AI to behave (tone and style)

+There are three components that make up a good description:

+- Product Description involves clearly defining what you want in terms of outputs, format, audience, and style
+- Process Description guides how the AI approaches your request, which can be as important as specifying the end goal
+- Performance Description defines behavioral aspects like whether the AI should be concise or detailed, challenging or supportive

 #### Discernment

 Discerning what's good vs bad concernign AI outputs hinges on three key questions: